toufiqulislamtanmoy/toy-inventory-management-clint/checklist.md

 1. **Commits & readme:**

-    - Minimum 18 meaningful git commits on the client-side repository.
+    - Minimum 18 meaningful git commits on the client-side repository.✅✅✅
     - Minimum 8 meaningful commits on the server-side repository.
     - Create a readme for client-side and write about your project (at least 5 bullet points). ** Remember to add your client-side live link to your website here.**

 <br/>

 2. **Reload:** If you reload the protected/private routes (after login), this page will not redirect the user to the login page.
-Instead, it will keep the logged-in user on the protected route.
+Instead, it will keep the logged-in user on the protected route. ✅✅✅

 2. Make Home page of your website mobile & desktop responsive (tablet responsive is optional)✅✅✅